Ejective consonant: Types

 Other ejective sonorants are not known to occur.
 When sonorants are transcribed with an apostrophe in the literature as if they were ejective, they actually involve a different airstream mechanism: they are glottalized consonants and vowels whose glottalization partially or fully interrupts an otherwise normal voiced pulmonic airstream, somewhat like English uh-uh (either vocalic or nasal) pronounced as a single sound.
 Often the constriction of the larynx causes it to rise in the vocal tract, but this is individual variation and not the initiator of the airflow.
 Such sounds generally remain voiced.

+Yeyi has a set of prenasalized ejectives like /ⁿtʼ, ᵑkʼ, ⁿtsʼ/.